Who qualifies for the first 2024 Republican presidential debate?

 Who hasn't qualified

-Former Rep. Will Hurd, former Arkansas Gov. Asa Hutchinson and conservative talk radio show host Larry Elder have not yet met the criteria for the GOP debate.
+Former Rep. Will Hurd and conservative talk radio show host Larry Elder have not yet met the criteria for the GOP debate.

 for more features.